 Avoid these pitfalls to get the most out of a high credit limit balance transfer credit card.

-- Declined applications.
-High credit limit balance transfer cards usually have higher application requirements such as good-to-excellent credit history and high minimum incomes.
+High credit limit balance transfer cards usually have higher application requirements, including high minimum incomes.
 Make sure you meet the eligibility conditions to lessen the chances of your application being declined and your credit score being affected.

-- Cancelling cards.
-Once the balance transfer is complete, you’ll be responsible for managing or cancelling any of the old cards.
+Once the balance transfer is complete, you’ll be responsible for managing or canceling any of the old cards.

 Follow these steps to apply for a high balance transfer credit limit credit card today.

-With some cards you might need to activate it before the issuer completes the balance transfer process.
+With some cards, you might need to activate it before the issuer completes the balance transfer process.
 Keep in mind that this could take an additional two weeks to complete and you’ll need to continue to make any required payments on your existing accounts during this time.
-As soon as the transfer finishes you can take advantage of the low or 0% balance transfer rate as you pay down all your credit card debt.

 Once you’ve found the right card and your transfer has gone through, keep the following in mind: